Can I offer less in rent or negotiate terms prior to applying?

-We ask that the tenants submit all repair requests through the tenant portal for fastest response.
-Once a repair request is submitted, all staff members received notification of this request via email.
+We ask that the tenants submit all repair requests through the Property Meld for fastest response.
+Once a repair request is submitted, our Maintenance Department recieves a notification.
 We have staff members in the office assigned to handle and be the point of contact for all maintenance issues.
 For any after hours or immediate service requests – we have a 24 hour answering service that can be reached by calling our office phone line at 210.497.8686.
 This is meant for emergency calls only.
 Any non-emergency repair requests should be sent through the owner portal, or phoned into the office during normal business hours.

 How long will it take to get an answer on our application being submitted?

 Our staff can usually respond in 1 – 3 business days depending on weekends and holidays.
 The applications are completed on line and the information is available nearly immediately for review minus the rental and employment verification.
 Once the application is completed, a formal response will be communicated to the applicants – usually via email.

 How much security deposit do you charge the tenant?